colonyengine/colony/README.md

 If you've run ViralityEngine before, and haven't in a while, then

-cd ~quicklisp/local-projects
+`cd ~quicklisp/local-projects`

 and as long as you aren't using these specifically for yourself:

-rm -rf origin doubly-linked-list golden-utils umbra shadow origin
+`rm -rf origin doubly-linked-list golden-utils umbra shadow origin`

 This next shell script is recommended to help with the depdenencies of ViralityEngine.

-Put this bash script into ~/quicklisp/local-projects, (or wherever your quicklisp local-projects directory is) you might call it 'update-virality-depdendencies.sh' or something similar.
+Put this bash script into `~/quicklisp/local-projects`, (or wherever your Quicklisp local-projects directory is) you might call it `update-virality-depdendencies.sh` or something similar.
 When updating Virality from github it is recommended to also run this script to get current changes Virality may need.